gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 - Listing classes, and attendance
 - Scanning QR codes

-With these, we can start mapping the needed endpoints and figure out what to pass to it.
+With these, I can start mapping the needed endpoints and figure out what to pass to it.

 ## Cracking the authentication method (and the big roadblock)
-However, we actually ran into some trouble early on that makes all of these efforts moot.
+However, I actually ran into some trouble early on that makes all of these efforts moot.
 Have a look at this snippet of code:

 ![Image of firebase restriction](./images/firebase_restriction.png "Image of firebase restriction")